Revolutionize your online store:

 eCommerce isn’t just on computers anymore.
-More and more, consumers find and purchase items through multiple channels like IoT and progressive web apps (PWA).
+Consumers increasingly find and purchase items through multiple channels like IoT and progressive web apps (PWA).

-That means in order to stay afloat, merchants need not just to grow their business but embrace these new technologies as well.
-Yet traditionally, the process of adapting your business’ tech is lengthy, expensive, and requires large dev and IT teams.
+That means to stay afloat merchants need not just to grow their business but embrace these new technologies as well.
+Yet traditionally, adapting your business’ tech is lengthy, expensive, and requires large dev and IT teams.

 This is where headless commerce comes in.
 It promises fast, flexible storefronts that allow you to integrate new technologies, scale easily, and expand depending on your needs without requiring much leg work.

-In this article, we’ll dig deeper into how going headless can help your business and go over the best headless eCommerce platforms to use.
+In this article, we’ll dig deeper into how going headless can help your business and review the best headless eCommerce platform.

 What is headless commerce?